salihmarangoz/capsicum_superellipsoid_detector/MEETING_NOTES.md

 (may not be complete because this documentation is started on 15 July)

 - Superellipsoid optimization is implemented in Python.
-Prototype can be found in ` notebooks/detector.ipynb`
+Prototype can be found in ` notebooks/detector_prototype.ipynb`

 ToDo:

 - Optimization gets stuck in local solutions (can be seen in the screenshot, the pepper on the upper right).
 Needs a prediction of the center for peppers.
-- Use raw pointcloud from sensor.
+- Using raw pointcloud from sensor.
+Needs 3D mapping.

 Screenshots: